 After these 14 days, switch the heating off for at least 1 week.
 If necessary, the floor can be levelled and primed at this stage.
-A floor should be levelled with a high quality latex levelling compound if outside tolerances of 3mm over 2 metre.
+A floor should be levelled with a high quality latex levelling compound if outside tolerances of 5mm over 3 metres.
 A moisture check must also be done on the screed prior to any installation.
 The temperature below the floor must never exceed 26 degrees and the maximum difference of temperature per 24h is 5 degrees Celsius.
 There are 2 types of installation:

-Floating Installation Recommendations

-(Please follow below guidelines and floating installation instructions):
+Floating Installation Recommendations (Please follow below guidelines and floating installation instructions):

-- 500 Gauge Polythene over cement floors - 2mm Cork Underlay or 2mm Heat Master lowest heat transfer resistance.
+- 500 Gauge Polythene over cement floors - 2mm Cork Underlay or Acoustalay 1500 lowest heat transfer resistance.

-Glue Down Installation Recommendations

-(Please follow below guidelines and glue down installation instructions): Sealtight 100 PU Primer (If Cement Moisture is above 2.0% CM after installation - again with maximum increments of 5°c per day.
+Glue Down Installation Recommendations (Please follow below guidelines and glue down installation instructions):

-but less than 4.0% CM (< 6% on red scale below) Griptight 50 PRO PLUS Flexible Adhesive Glue
+- Sealtight 100 PU Primer (If Cement Moisture is above 2.0% CM but less than 4.0% CM (< 6% on red scale below) - Griptight 50 PRO PLUS Flexible Adhesive Glue

 Note: For a glue-down installation, please turn heat off / to minimum 2 days before installation.
-You can turn on the heating system again two days
+You can turn on the heating system again two days after installation - again with maximum increments of 5°c per day.
+We recommend that a high quality flexible glue (suitable for U/F Heating) such as Griptight 50 PRO PLUS Adhesive is used for glue down installations.